raycast/extensions/extensions/touchdesigner/DEV-notes.md

-# Touch Designer
+# TouchdDesigner

-This extension lets you access docs for TD operators quickly.
+This extension lets you access docs for TouchdDesigner operators quickly.
 More features soon.